Colchicine

 Alcohol

 • Alcohol can trigger an attack of gout.
 When taking colchicine keep your alcohol intake to a minimum i.e. 1 to 2 standard drinks, once or twice a week.
-Drinking more than 4 standard drinks on one occasion, even if infrequently, is strongly discouraged.
+Drinking more than 4 standard drinks at once, even if not often, is not recommended.

-• In some cases, total abstinence from alcohol is recommended.
-Check with your doctor about your situation.
+• In some cases, it's best to avoid alcohol completely.
+Check with your doctor about what is best for you.

 • In addition to alcohol, other things that may trigger an acute gout attack include dehydration, diuretics and stopping gout treatments (colchicine and allopurinol).